 The known vertical extent of the iodine-129 plume is limited to the unconfined aquifer above the Ringold Lower Mud formation.
-Depending on location within the plume, the portion of the unconfined aquifer contaminated at the 1pCi/L level ranges from just the upper part of the aquifer to the full thickness.
-Depth-discrete profiles of iodine-129 measured in five wells drilled in 2016 are shown in Table 2.1 and the well locations are shown in Figure 2.2 and Figure 2.9.
-At well 299-W22-114, the maximum concentration observed during drilling was 4.03 pCi/L in the uppermost sample collected 3.4 m (11 ft) below the water table.
+Depending on location within the plume, the portion of the unconfined aquifer contaminated at the 1 pCi/L level ranges from just the upper part of the aquifer to the full thickness.

-Two conceptual cross sections were made along transect lines A-A' and F-F' in Figure 2.6 as part of the Remedial Action Work Plan (RAWP) for 200-UP-1 (USDOE 2013a), based on data collected through 2011.
+Two conceptual cross sections were made along transect lines A-A' and F-F' in Figure 2.6 as part of the Remedial Action Work Plan (RAWP) for 200-UP-1 (DOE 2013a), based on data collected through 2011.
 The iodine-129 conceptual cross section for each of these locations, including depth-specific concentration data and an interpretation of the vertical extent of iodine-129 at 1 pCi/L or above, are shown in Figure 2.7 and Figure 2.8.
-The cross section along A-A' (Figure 2.7) indicates that the extent of the iodine-129 plume remains localized downgradient of 216-U-1&2, and the depth-discrete data indicate that the I-129 contamination is limited to the upper portion of the unconfined aquifer.
-The A-A' cross section is now located on the edge of the most recent (2017) mapping of the plume, which is consistent with a continued interpretation that the plume is shallow in that area.

-Cross section F-F' (Figure 2.8) extends from a location up-gradient of the S Plant sources, downgradient approximately along the center of the current plume, to near the eastern boundary of 200-UP-1.
-This figure illustrates two separate plumes: (1) a small emerging plume beneath the WMA S-SX (which is coincident with the WMA technetium-99, nitrate, and chromium plumes from that source); and (2) the much larger iodine-129 plume that forms from multiple smaller plumes merging downgradient from the 216-S-1&2, 216-S-7, and 216-S-9 crib sources.
+The cross section along A-A' (Figure 2.7) indicates that the extent of the iodine-129 plume remains localized downgradient of 216-U-1&2, and the contamination is limited to the upper portion of the unconfined aquifer.
+Cross section F-F' (Figure 2.8) extends from a location upgradient of the S Plant sources, downgradient approximately along the center of the current plume, to near the eastern boundary of 200-UP-1.
+This figure illustrates two separate plumes: (1) a small, emerging plume beneath the WMA S-SX (which is coincident with the WMA technetium-99, nitrate, and chromium plumes from that source); and (2) the much larger iodine-129 plume that formed from multiple smaller plumes merging downgradient from the 216-S-1&2, 216-S-7, and 216-S-9 crib sources.
 Figure 2.8 interprets the iodine-129 contamination as extending through the total thickness of the unconfined aquifer below the area where concentrations exceed 10 pCi/L. This is a conservative interpretation because there are no depth-discrete data available in this area to validate the vertical extent of the iodine-129.

+Depth-discrete profiles of iodine-129 measured in five wells drilled in 2016 are given in Table 2.1 and the well locations are shown in Figure 2.2 and Figure 2.9.
+At well 299-W22-114, the maximum concentration observed during drilling was 4.03 pCi/L in the uppermost sample collected 3.4 m (11 ft) below the water table.
 The plume is interpreted to occur at a shallow depth near the source to well 299-W19-116 but deepens farther eastward.
-The plume is fully mixed vertically at well 699-38-70C, 1.8 km (1.1 mi) east of the cribs-this well is screened just above the Ringold Lower Mud unit and had a concentration of 1.51 pCi/L during 2016 (USDOE 2017b).
+The plume is fully mixed vertically at well 699-38-70C, 1.8 km (1.1 mi) east of the cribs-this well is screened just above the Ringold Lower Mud unit and had a concentration of 1.51 pCi/L during 2016 (DOE 2017b).
 However, iodine-129 has not been measured in wells that are only screened below the Ringold Lower Mud, which indicates that only the upper unconfined aquifer has been contaminated above the 1 pCi/L level.
-Concentrations above 1 pCi/L occur in approximately the upper 20 m (70 ft) of the aquifer at well 299-W22-114 (USDOE 2017b).
+Concentrations above 1 pCi/L occur in approximately the upper 20 m (70 ft) of the aquifer at well 299-W22-114 (DOE 2017b).
 Data for well 299-W21-3, drilled in 2016, indicate that iodine-129 occurs above the 1 pCi/L cleanup level throughout the aquifer thickness (Table 2.1)

 Table 2.1.
-Iodine-129 Sample Results by Depth for New Wells Drilled in 2016 in 200-UP-1 (Data for Well 299-W21-3, Well 299-W22-114, Well699-36-63B, Well 299-W19-115, and Well 299-W19-116 as reported in tables 11.2 through 11.6 in USDOE 2017b; Hanford SiteGroundwater Monitoring Report for 2016)
+Iodine-129 Sample Results by Depth for New Wells Drilled in 2016 in 200-UP-1.
+(Data for well 299-W21-3, well 299-W22-114, well 699-36-63B, well 299-W19-115, and well 299-W19-116 as reported in Tables 11.2 through 11.6 in DOE 2017b; Hanford Site Groundwater Monitoring Report for 2016.)